lino-framework/book/docs/dev/action_parameters.rst

 >>> ar = ba.request_from(ses, action_param_values=pv)
 Traceback (most recent call last):
 ...
-Exception: Invalid key 'foo' in action_param_values of tickets.AllTickets request (possible keys are ['merge_to', 'reason'])
+Exception: Invalid key 'foo' in action_param_values of tickets.AllTickets request (possible keys are ['merge_to', 'reason', 'tickets_Link'])

 Lino does not validate the values when calling it programmatically.
 For example `merge_to` should be a Ticket instance.